 Dark elves (younger); The youngblooded drow generally value the ability to fight above all else, many joining the regimented military ruled over by the Authoritarians of D'issan, some of the most skilled fighters in Vystrian history.
 Some of these drow are rumored to have the weapon-making skills rivaling that of the dwarves and dragons, and they are known for always marking whatever they may craft.
 Both bloodlines hold a dark centuries-long feud with the deathcats to the south, and all vow vengeance to their destruction.

 Abilities High elves; It is known that Heartwoodian archers are unparalleled in the art of the bow, rivaled by none; not even other elves of different bloodlines.
 Their skills at magic are very great, especially in the element of light, and many great healers have come from high elven blood.
 Heartwoodians are noted for their stealth, and the rangers of Evylon's elven armies train for years to become such.
-They can move undetected beyond most races' ability to sense them, and can sink an arrow into an enemy's skull from greater distance than most.
+They can move undetected beyond most races' ability to sense them, and their skill with other weapons can be honed to match most.

-Vystrian elves; Vystrian elves value magic above all else in war, and many become mages, mastering anything from the arcane arts to elemancy and more.
+Wood elves; Vystrian elves value magic above all else in war, and many become mages, mastering anything from the arcane arts to elemancy and more.
 Seers are prolific, as well as enchanters and disenchanters, including those who have learned to craft and bespell types of metals and gems.
 Wood elves are also as stealthy as their high elf brethren, though not as fast or physically strong.

 Dark elves (younger); Unlike their elderblooded cousins, the ability to wield a sword with utmost skill falls to that of this bloodline.
-Most train from childhood to wield a variety of weapons, and hone their skills until they can physically train no more.
+Most train from childhood to wield a variety of weapons, and hone their skills in an assortment of techniques that span the many Realms.
 They are stronger physically than most other elves, though not quite as fast, favoring strength over speed.

 After the destruction of the One and the split from a single god into the Ten, the gods laboured in secret to craft new species into their war-torn world.
 Scylla, mourning the darkness of the skies, was approached one evening by Balion - the god of nature and all living things.
 He proposed something that might drive away her despair, and give light to the tortured world around them.
 A race of beautiful, arcane beings; a race that, though physical, was as graceful and ethereal as the gods themselves.